Have you ever heard the statistic that millionaires have an average of seven streams of income?

 Capital in the Twenty-First Century was published in 2013, it’s very dense with a ton of data, and it focuses on wealth and income inequality.

 The core idea is that, over the long term, the rate of return on capital is greater than the rate of economic growth.

 This is how wealth becomes concentrated and one of the powerful reasons to save more and have your capital work for you.

 This is a similar idea to my idea of financial gravity.
-If your savings can grow at a rate that exceeds your own spending, you leave the gravitational pull and now your income is decoupled from your active work.
+If your savings can grow at a rate that exceeds your spending, you can leave the gravitational pull of life and your increases in net worth is decoupled from your active work.

-If all the talk of passive income and having your money do the work for you didn’t convince you, Piketty’s work (and talk) should put the final nail in that coffin. 🙂
+If all the talk of passive income and having your money do the work for you didn’t convince you, Piketty’s work (and talk) should cement it in place. 😉